luigi311/Blog/content/librem-5/index.md

 ¹ Not hardware but important usability feature and is optional

-² Support exists but not included by default
+² Support exists but not included by default but it is possible

 Some hardware is a grouping as those are all functions handled by a single sensor on the device and exposed as different metrics.